Justin-Bento/portfolio/README.md

 Node.js: Served as the backend runtime environment.
 MongoDB: Provided a document-based NoSQL database for data storage.
 Sanity: Managed structured content using APIs as a Content Management System.

+## My Vision

+While my personal website is primarily my creative outlet, it also serves a purpose.
+I aim to showcase my expertise in Full Stack Development and impress potential employers in the tech field.
+What sets my portfolio apart is its straightforward and efficient design.

+Feel free to explore my projects and learn more about my journey in Full Stack Development.
+Thank you for visiting!